omgmog/omgmog.github.com/_posts/2021/2021-02-03-chip-stuff.md

     ```shell
     ./bootstrap
     ```
-5. Set up a `swapfile` so that we can run `make` with our limited resources on the C.H.I.P
+5. Set up a `swapfile` so that we can run `make` with our limited resources on the CHIP
     ```shell
     sudo su -
     dd if=/dev/zero of=/tmp/swapfile bs=1024 count=1048576 # 1gb swap file